nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 In the previous two annual reports, we estimated heat-exacerbated mortality risk and number of deaths for a 9-year period (e.g., 2011-2019 for the 2022 report) using weather and natural cause death data for May-September in NYC.
 Starting this year, we report estimated heat-exacerbated deaths for the current and historical data in five-year rolling time windows to characterize trends.
 The average natural death count per year was about 18,000 for May through September for the most recent 5-year period (2016-2020).
 We used time-series statistical models to compare deaths on hot days with those on cooler days.
 We estimated heat-exacerbated deaths using:

 * an indicator (yes/no) for extreme heat event days defined by the National Weather Service’s heat advisory threshold for NYC.
-Based on the Health Department’s previous analysis of heat-exacerbated mortality, heat advisories are for at least 2 consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.
+Based on the NYC Health Department’s previous analysis of heat-exacerbated mortality, heat advisories are for at least 2 consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.
 * a range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
 We estimated heat-exacerbated deaths for days ranging from the median maximum daily temperature of 82°F through the highest temperature during the period.

 These models were run in 5-year rolling time windows between 1971 and 2020.
-We included deaths occurring on the date of exposure to hot weather and over the following 3 days because previous Health Department studies have shown that heat-exacerbated deaths can occur up to 3 days after the initial hot weather \[4\].
+We included deaths occurring on the date of exposure to hot weather and over the following 3 days because previous NYC Health Department studies have shown that heat-exacerbated deaths can occur up to 3 days after the initial hot weather \[4\].
 Detailed methods used to estimate risks and attributable deaths can be found in the <a href="" target="blank">Appendix Methods and Supplemental Data</a>

 To describe the impact of climate change, we examined how the number of hot days during warm months changed over the past five decades (1971-2020) in rolling 5-year time windows.
 We also computed the average of daily maximum temperature for each month between May and September to examine if changes in temperature varied by month. &nbsp;